What PIMCO Has Done In Terms Of Leverage For Its Taxable Funds

 Why Is Deleveraging Bad?

 Deleveraging occurs when a fund breaches leverage thresholds 33%/50% as its total assets ("NAV") falls while the borrowing stays the same.
 If you have $100 worth of assets with $30 in leverage, you are levered 30%.
 If those total assets fall to $55, with still that $30 in leverage, the leverage ratio is 54%.
-Then you are above that 50% threshold for leverage.
+Then, you are above that 50% threshold for leverage.

 It can be a fine line to walk.
 The greater the leverage, the greater the risk that they get burned by it.
 Conversely, to not use the leverage means lower distribution rates and places you at a disadvantage to other funds with higher yields.

 Why is this important?
 Two reasons.
-The first is that if a fund is forced to delever because its leverage ratio breached the 50% threshold, then it has to sell assets.
-Often, when this occurs, the price of those assets are down significantly.
+The first is that, if a fund is forced to delever because its leverage ratio breached the 50% threshold, then it has to sell assets.
+Often, when this occurs, the price of those assets is down significantly.
 Forced selling is rarely a good thing.
 With lower assets, you lower the earnings production of the fund.

 Think of it this way.
-They had 100 bonds trading at par in the fund paying 5% generating $5,000 per year in net investment income ("NII").
-If the value of those bonds fall significantly, and they are forced to sell 15 bonds to pay down and lower outstanding leverage, then the NII just fell to $4,250.
+They had 100 bonds trading at par in the fund paying 5%, generating $5,000 per year in net investment income ("NII").
+If the value of those bonds falls significantly, and they are forced to sell 15 bonds to pay down and lower outstanding leverage, then the NII just fell to $4,250.

 CEFs pay out the majority of their earnings as distributions (depending on the coverage ratio).
 If earnings fall, the distribution is likely to have to be cut.

 Second, the NAV is not as "potent" and suffers a permanent impairment.
 Let's walk through an example here.
-If the NAV is $100, and falls to $55 where they are forced to delever - and then the market recovers.
+If the NAV is $100 and falls to $55 where they are forced to delever - and then, the market recovers.
 The NAV will only increase with 85 bonds in it as opposed to 100.
 Thus, the NAV will not recover nearly as quickly as it declined.

 Let's Review Which Funds Decreased Leverage

-There are 10 PIMCO taxable bond CEFs but we will only analyze a few of them at this time.
+There are 10 PIMCO taxable bond CEFs, but we will only analyze a few of them at this time.
 We have data on PCI, PDI, PKO, PCM, PFL, PFN, and PTY.
 By looking at the outstanding leverage in February, March, and now April, we can see the changes in outstanding borrowing, and NII production, between the funds.
 Just to be clear.
 The effect on the NAV is actually fairly small long term from most deleveraging events.

-Below we can see total assets on the given date, total borrowing, and the effective leverage of the fund.
+Below, we can see total assets on the given date, total borrowing, and the effective leverage of the fund.
 Going into the crisis, PCI was over $5.8B in assets with $2.55B in borrowing for effective leverage near 44%.
 Relatively speaking, PDI and PKO had much lower leverage ratios.
 You'll see how that plays into what happens next.

-If we move down the table, we see by 3/31, the market had dropped and the value of the assets held in each of the funds declined.
+If we move down the table, we see by 3/31, the market had dropped, and the value of the assets held in each of the funds declined.
 PCI went from $5.8B to $4.46B, a decline of 23%.
 Outstanding borrowing declined to $2.12B, a decline of 17% from the 2/28 levels.
-That's deleveraging since we know that asset prices were down.
+That's deleveraging, since we know that asset prices were down.
 Had they not reduced that borrowing, the $2.556B that was out there on 2/28 would have left them with an effective leverage ratio of over 57%.

 That level does not mean that they are forced to liquidate.
-What it does mean is that they cannot announce the next distribution, nor pay it, until it is rectified.
+Some funds with preferred leverage cannot announce the next distribution, nor pay it, until it is rectified (if it is all '40 Act leverage).
+This is not the case with PIMCO taxables which use reverse repos.
 It should be noted that PCI and PDI are the only two PIMCO CEFs that have an explicit 50% limit and must delever if they breach that level.
 This is a result of being launched after the 2008 financial crisis.
+This doesn't mean they have securities immediately sold.
+It just means they must eventually bring the leverage back down.

-So rather than not announce and pay a distribution, PCI delevered reducing their leverage to 47.5% (though still up from February).
+So PCI delevered reducing their leverage to 47.5% (though still up from February).

 Here are the changes for the month of March: